eberle1080/portguard/README.md

 Rules are on a per-ip basis, which means that if Joe forwards port 123 somewhere, port 123 is still available for the rest of the users (as long as they're behind a different remote IP).
 Again, any changes in the program's behavior you wish to see can be accomplished by (say it with me) changing the code.

+The portguard program is a stateful program.
+What does this mean?
+Well if you go around restarting the daemon all of your users' firewall exceptions WILL be reset.
+Why?
+It was easy, and c'mon are you really rebooting your router that often?
+And if so, you've got problems that my program won't solve.

+## Future ideas

+These are JUST ideas.
+Odds are they'll never make it in to this program, but they sure are fun to think about.

+*  Per-user persistent rules (just log in and all of your forwards are set up)
+*  Keep-alive client (would make the timeout stuff obsolete, requires previous feature)
+*  Logging (this one may make it in)
+*  More advanced firewall exceptions (port ranges, SNAT / DNAT, simple forwarding without NAT)
+*  Banning (block any IPs that fail to log in after n attempts)